schoi38/css-exercises/margin-and-padding/01-margin-and-padding-1/README.md

 I learned:
 - that when there's only block elements, you only need to add margins to one of the adjacent boxes/elements.
 Since they're going to collapse anyways, you only need to set margins for one of the adjacent boxes.
 It'd be redundant otherwise.
 - further how "margin: auto" operates.
-Yes, it's usually zero, but ti can also be whatever space is available on that side of the element.
+Yes, it's usually zero, but it can also be whatever space is available on that side of the element.
 This trick can be used to align a box to the right or left (and maybe the top or bottom?).